Imaginativeone/Udemy-Angela-Web-Dev/Topics.md

 		- [ ] 167 00:07 Download the Completed Website
 		- [ ] 168 02:06 Tip from Angela - Learning Before you Eat
 		- [ ] 169 00:12 Feedback Time!
+12-01.
+Challenge The Dicee Challenge.mp4
+12-09.
+The Solution to the Dicee Challenge.mp4
+12-11.
+Tip from Angela - Learning Before you Eat.mp4
 	- [ ] Section 13 Advanced Javascript and DOM Manipulation | 16 lectures • 1hr 35min
 		- [ ] 170 01:19 What We'll Make: Drum Kit | Preview
 		- [ ] 171 00:07 Download the Starting Files